 I would say if you are not getting past the resistance, then try something else.
 You can try doing some paid media.
 Why don’t you put it out there within a small section of your community and see how the brand gets out there?
 Know how people understand it?
 How are they reacting to it?
 How are they understanding it?
 It is simple for them to understand, and allows you to pick what you might have within your brand.
 You can start small that way.

 Designhill: When you start a new startup and want to brand your business, should one conduct service and find out what the people want, or do whatever the owner wants and see what works?

 Katherine S. O’Donnell: If you are being strategic, you want to put it out there, to see how it is going to be responded to.
 Surveys are always great.
 But I would say you should focus on where you could choose and what you want to do to impact people.
 You can always tailor it based on the needs of the public.

 I would say, you should find something that you enjoy doing.
 Think of what you put out there, and how it impacts people.
-So, I would say focus on your business and then go to conducting surveys to see how best to respond to get it out there to the public.
+So, focus on your business and then allow people to conduct online surveys for money to see how best to get it out there to the public.

 Designhill: Tell us the difference between the two, grand strategy and PR?

 Katherine S. O’Donnell: The brand strategy is constant.
 That is just something that you always have to do.
 You always have to think of every single angle every single day.
 I would say every day you as a representative of your organization, product, program, and service.
 You are always constantly building your brand and your reputation.

 So PR professionals can help you keep your reputation intact.
 And they can help you elevate to the next level.
 And I would say that it is up to you to decide what your brand’s strategy might be and how you want to carry it through consistently.
 And, and then a PR firm can also help you be more strategic, tactile, and move past conflict.

 Designhill: Do you foresee any challenges in the social media landscape or public relations?